Ahmaddin Abdul Rahman

-Biography

 Early life and education

-Ahmaddin is born in April 1972 and at the Universiti Brunei Darussalam (UBD), Ahmaddin earned a Bachelor of Arts (Hons) in Management Studies in 1996.
+Ahmaddin was born in April 1972 and at the Universiti Brunei Darussalam (UBD), Ahmaddin earned a Bachelor of Arts (Hons) in Management Studies in 1996.

-Career

 Early career

-In 1996, Ahmaddin began working with the government.
+In 1996, Ahmaddin began working with the government (Immigration and National Registration Department).
 He also served as the acting director of research and planning for the public service department, controller of customs for the royal customs and excise department, and director of administration and finance within the ministry.
 Ahmaddin began holding a number of important roles in the MoFE, including Permanent Secretary of Policy and Investment, Policy, and Performance, all of which he held from 24 August 2017 to 22 October 2015.
-On 30 January 2018, he was appointed as the deputy minister of finance and the economy.
+During a cabinet reshuffle on 30 January 2018, he was appointed the deputy minister of finance and the economy.
 Moreover, he was the director of Royal Brunei Airlines (RBA) from 8 June 2018 until his resignation on 4 January 2021.

-Ministerial office
+Ministerial career

-On 27 June 2021, Dato Ahmaddin was appointed as the chairman of BDCB, replacing Crown Prince Al-Muhtadee Billah.
-He would later be reappointed as the Minister of Home Affairs, following Sultan Hassanal Bolkiah's titah on 7 June 2022.
-The youth should cultivate the proper mindset, attitude, and abilities, according to Dato Ahmaddin during the 5th Youth Town Hall Brunei on 5 December 2022, in order to effectively contribute to national development.
-Additionally, he mentioned that in order to realize the development of the entire country, kids must be able to meet the requirements for good leadership and teamwork.
+On 27 June 2021, Ahmaddin was appointed the chairman of BDCB, replacing Crown prince Al-Muhtadee Billah.
+He would later be reappointed the Minister of Home Affairs, following a cabinet reshuffle on 7 June 2022.
+The youth should cultivate the proper mindset, attitude, and abilities, according to Ahmaddin during the 5th Youth Town Hall Brunei on 5 December 2022, to effectively contribute to national development.
+Additionally, he mentioned that to realize the development of the entire country, kids must be able to meet the requirements for good leadership and teamwork.
 On 9 March 2023, the MOHA will support the budget theme of "Creating A Successful Future Together" by concentrating on three goals, according to Ahmaddin in his introduction to the allocation for the Ministry and its departments totaling over B$136 million.
-The Minister of Home Affairs claims that one of the goals is Security and Well-Being.
+The Minister of Home Affairs claims that one of the goals is security and well-being.

+Personal life

+Ahmaddin is married to Datin Hajah Norzana binti Pengiran Haji Rosli.

 Honours

-Ahmaddin was bestowed the title of Yang Berhormat (The Honourable).
-Moreover, he has earned the following honours;
+Ahmaddin has been awarded the following honours: